netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **Why not offer a one-time purchase instead of a subscription?**

-Netzero incurs ongoing costs: cloud infrastructure, APIs, and development.
+Netzero incurs ongoing costs: cloud infrastructure costs, Tesla API charges, and development and support cost.
 A subscription model better reflects these continuing expenses.

 To reduce payment frequency, consider the annual plan (16% cheaper).